Our Work » ALICE

 - More than half of all jobs in New Jersey pay less than $20 an hour; $40,000 annually

 ALICE is a real and significant population that we ignore at the peril of the future well-being of all our communities.
 We hope you share United Way’s concerns about this growing disconnect and its impact on our communities.

 Please join us in raising awareness about ALICE and stimulating a fresh dialogue among community leaders about how, together, we can provide ALICE an opportunity to succeed.

-PDF Download the new ALICE report to learn more about this population and their daily struggles to keep their heads above water.
+PDF Download the new United Way ALICE Report to learn more about this population and their daily struggles to keep their heads above water.